nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Design considerations:
 ![TaskClassDiagram](images/TaskClassDiagram.png)

 The `Task` class composes of the `Contact` class.
-A `Contact` object is a reference to a `Person` in the `AddressBook`, and contains the name of the `Person`.
-We chose this implementation over composing `Task` and `Person` directly so that it will be easier to save the `Task`'s assigned contacts in the storage.
-Furthermore, this prevents duplicated copies of `Person` objects created when we restart the app and populate the `Task`s with their assigned contacts.
+A `Contact` object is a reference to a `Teammate` in the `AddressBook`, and contains the name of the `Teammate`.
+We chose this implementation over composing `Task` and `Teammate` directly so that it will be easier to save the `Task`'s assigned contacts in the storage.
+Furthermore, this prevents duplicated copies of `Teammate` objects created when we restart the app and populate the `Task`s with their assigned contacts.

 ### List Tasks feature